seb54000/tpcs-workstations/README.md

 ## How to create environement for TP

-TF_VAR_vm_number is special, it corresponds to the number of sutdent you have in your group.
+TF_VAR_vm_number is special, it corresponds to the number of student you have in your group.

 For the IaC TP (with API keys).
 This number is used so the accounts (API Key) are spread on the 7 european available regions (we keep Paris for the TP vms) in a round robin way.
-This means that if you jave more than 14 students (including trainer), you will have more than 2 accounts per region
+This means that if you have more than 14 students (including trainer), you will have more than 2 accounts per region

 TF_VAR_tp_name is also very important to correctly set up depending on which TP you are doing